okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/event-hooks/index.md

 There is no guarantee of maximum delay between event occurrence and delivery.

-> **Note:** Don't contact Okta support for event hook calls that are delayed for less than 60 minutes.
+> **Note:** Contact Okta support only if you're seeing event hook call delays greater than 60 minutes.
 In most cases, these delays are resolved before that time.

 ### Timeout and retry